How Does a Pre-Existing Condition Affect a Personal Injury Claim

 Maximize Your Compensation With Esquire Law

 The aftermath of an accident is difficult, especially if you have a pre-existing condition that’s now worse because of what happened.
-Esquire Law will hold the responsible party accountable for the harm they caused you by making them pay for your accident-related expenses.
-From gathering medical records from your healthcare providers to fighting against greedy insurance companies, your lawyer will handle every step of the legal process so you can focus on getting better.
+Our legal team will hold the responsible party accountable for the harm they caused you by making them pay for your accident-related expenses.
+From gathering medical records from your healthcare providers to fighting against greedy insurance companies, our experienced personal injury lawyers will handle every step of the legal process so you can focus on getting better.

 Back to top